 Commit to completing a certain number of pro bono hours for Black History Month.
 You could do a one-off, clinic-style pro bono event or partner with access to justice and civil rights organizations.

-Most importantly, you can celebrate the diverse contributions of Americans by bringing some more diversity into your law firm.
-Commit to developing a diverse firm by building relationships with minority-focused organizations and legal associations and creating internship and mentorship programs focused at diverse talent.
+Most importantly, you can celebrate the diverse contributions of all attorneys by bringing some more diversity into your law firm.
+Commit to developing a diverse firm by building relationships with diversity-focused organizations and legal associations and creating internship and mentorship programs focused on diverse talent.

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.